Lofoten: Mountaineering and rock climbing

-Lofoten offers many rock climbing and mountaineering opportunities.
+Lofoten offers many opportunities for rock climbing and mountaineering.
 It has 24 hours of daylight in the summer and has Alpine-style ridges, summits, and glaciers, but at a height of less than 1,200 m.
 The main centre for rock climbing is Henningsvær on Austvågøya.

 The main areas for mountaineering and climbing are on Austvågøya and Moskenesøya.
-Moskenesøya features remote and serious mountaineering whereas Austvågøya is a very popular area for rock climbing.
+Moskenesøya offers serious, remote mountaineering, whereas Austvågøya is a very popular area for rock climbing.

 Football

 Located in the village of Henningsvaer, the football pitch at Henningsvaer Stadium rests on a rocky islet and has no actual seats.

 Surfing

-Unstad is one of its better-known locations for surfing.
+Unstad is one of its better-known surf spots.
 Every September, surfers from around the world visit to compete in the Lofoten Masters.